csdavids519/SugarRush/readme.md

 ### First Time Customers

-### User Login / New User Signup
+### User Login / New User Sign up

-- For first time customers, a signup page is available to create a new account that automaticaly creates a basket and order tracking in the backend for the user.
+- For first time customers, a sign up page is available to create a new account that automatically creates a basket and order tracking in the back end for the user.
 - Conformation emails are sent to ensure the new users have access to the email account.
-- Current logged in status aswell as current basket cost total is visible at all times in the top right corner of the site.
+- Current logged in status as well as current basket cost total is visible at all times in the top right corner of the site.

 ### Products

 - The 'Our Candy' navigation button links the user to the full list of candy products on offer.
 - Users have the option to select 'quick buy' to quickly add the single item to the basket.
-- Product Detail page is found buy clicking a product, this links the user to a more detailed description of the product and allows for adding mutiple quanties to the basket.
+- Product Detail page is found buy clicking a product, this links the user to a more detailed description of the product and allows for adding multiple quantities to the basket.

 ### Basket

 - User shopping is tracked via the 'basket' page, where users can see what they have currently collected for purchase.
-- Basket is the start of the payment checkout process and alllows users to edit quanties or fully remove items before commiting to the purchase.
+- Basket is the start of the payment checkout process and allows users to edit quantities or fully remove items before committing to the purchase.

 ### Shipping Info

-- The shipping info page is the second step in the chekout process
+- The shipping info page is the second step in the checkout process
 - Users are asked for their desired shipping information
-- The process is made easier for returning users as their previous shipping details will be automatically pre loaded in the shipping form.
+- The process is made easier for returning users as their previous shipping details will be automatically pre-loaded in the shipping form.

 ### Payment

-- On the payment page users are once again able to view thir current basket contents and order total
+- On the payment page users are once again able to view their current basket contents and order total
 - Using the Stripe payment system users are then able to enter payment details and complete the purchase

 ### Success